scharanjit/DesignPatterns/src/datastructure/mapExample/Maptheory.md

 get/put/containsKey()  :-O(1)
 but we can’t guarantee that since it all depends on how much time does it take to compute the hash.

+Hashtable is synchronized and hashmap is NOT synchronized

 **2.) _LinkedHashMap_**

+HashMap in Java provides quick insert, search and delete operations.
+However it does not maintain any order on elements inserted into it.
+If we want to keep track of order of insertion, we can use LinkedHashMap.
+LinkedHashMap is like HashMap with additional feature that we can access elements in their insertion order.

+It contains only unique elements

 **3.) _TreeMap_**